kibook/xml-utils/utils/xml-validate/README.md

 DESCRIPTION
 ===========

-The *xml-validate* tool validates XML documents, checking whether they are valid XML files and if they are valid against a referenced or specified schema.
+The *xml-validate* utility validates XML documents, checking whether they are valid XML files and if they are valid against a referenced or specified schema.

 OPTIONS